antebudimir/eslint-plugin-vanilla-extract/README.md

 ### Current Work

-- Compatibility testing to determine if the plugin works with ESLint v8. **Note**: There are no immediate plans to ensure compatibility if issues arise.
+- Compatibility testing to determine if the plugin works with ESLint v8. **Note**: There are no plans to ensure compatibility if issues arise.
 Upcoming features will be prioritized.

 ### Upcoming Features

 - Begin work on test coverage.
-- Support for additional vanilla-extract APIs, including `fontFace`, `globalFontFace`, `globalKeyframes`, and `keyframes`.
+- Support for additional vanilla-extract APIs, including `fontFace`, `globalFontFace`.
 - Option to sort properties within user-defined concentric groups alphabetically instead of following the concentric order. **Note**: This feature will only be implemented if there's sufficient interest from the community.

 ## Contributing